nanvel/blog/2015/10/principles-software.md

 ## Fail fast

 A system design approach recommending that errors should be reported as early as possible.

+## Garbage in, garbage out (GIGO)

+Quality of output is determined by the quality of input.

 ## Imperative vs Declarative style of programming